krystalan/K-SportsSum/README.md

 - `Ext.+Abs.`: The method first extracts important commentary sentence and further utilize the seq2seq model to convey each commentary sentence to the news sentence.

 ### Q&A
-Q1: What the differences among SportsSum, SportsSum2.0, SGSum, K-SportsSum?
+Q1: What the differences among SportsSum, SportsSum2.0, SGSum and K-SportsSum?
 A1: **SportsSum (Huang et al. AACL 2020)** is the first large-scale Sports Game Summarization dataset which has 5428 samples.
 Though its wonderful contribution, the SportsSum dataset has about 15% noisy samples.
 Thus, **SportsSum2.0 (Wang et al, CIKM 2021)** cleans the original SportsSum and obtains 5402 samples (26 bad samples in SportsSum are removed).
 Following previous works, **SGSum (Non-Archival Papers, 未正式发表)** collects and cleans a large amount of data from massive games.
 It has 7854 samples. **K-SportsSum (Wang et al. WSDM 2022)** shuffle and randomly divide the **SGSum**.
 Furthermore, **K-SportsSum** has a large-scale knowledge corpus about sports teams and players, which could be useful for alleviating the knowledge gap issue (See K-SportsSum paper).

 Q2: There is less code about sports game summarization.